VISION & VALUES

 As the Executive Director Paul develops the vision for The Foundation, safeguards the organizational values, and creates the organizational culture by providing purpose, direction and motivation.

-As the Director of the foundation's Special Operations Experience, Paul is responsible for the planning, resourcing and execution of the foundations semi-annual fundraising event.
+As the Director of The Foundation's Special Operations Experience, Paul is responsible for the planning, resourcing and execution of the foundations semi-annual fundraising event.

-Andrew Stamp
+Drew Stamp

 CHIEF OPERATIONS OFFICER